RBinsonB/simulation/README.md

   * **/model/<model_name>/<link_name>/radioisotope_thermal_generator_output** (`std_msgs::msg::Float`) -- Publishes the current solar panel output in watt.

 #### How to setup the plugin
 The plugin needs to be attached to a model.
+Example below:

 ```XML
 <plugin filename="libRtgPlugin.so" name="simulation::RtgPlugin">